TsuKpa/scully-angular-blog/blog/introducing-edge-handlers-in-preview.md

 ---
-title: Introducing Edge Handlers in Preview - TsuKpa's Blog
+title: Introducing Edge Handlers in Preview
 description: The recent collective return to static has challenged what is possible on edge infrastructure.
 We're incredibly excited to announce edge handlers in preview, a way to directly run code right from the CDN.